PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: Multilingual Machine Translation

 \subsubsection{Annotator Recruitment}

 Five annotators were recruited from graduate programs in linguistics, natural language processing, and applied foreign languages via established academic networks.
 All annotators were advanced graduate students or recent PhD graduates with expertise in computational linguistics and/or translation studies.
 For Arabic and Russian, native speakers of the respective languages conducted the annotations.
 For French, two annotators holding DALF C1/C2 certificates (Diplôme Approfondi de Langue Française, the highest level of French language certification) completed the evaluation.
-All annotators were compensated at the French SMIC (Salaire Minimum Interprofessionnel de Croissance) hourly rate of €12.02 (\$14.15 USD as of December 2025), in compliance with French labor regulations.
+All annotators were compensated at a fair hourly rate, in compliance with applicable labor regulations.